Lavender

 The effects tend to build gradually rather than hitting all at once.
 You might first notice your breathing becoming deeper and more rhythmic.
 Racing thoughts often slow down, replaced by a gentle mental clarity that doesn’t feel drowsy or foggy during daytime use.
 This balanced effect allows you to remain functional while experiencing genuine relaxation—perfect for those seeking calm without sedation.

-• Anti-inflammatory action: May help reduce swelling and inflammation throughout the body
+• Anti-inflammatory action that may help reduce swelling throughout the body

 • Natural antimicrobial properties that fight harmful bacteria and fungi